LisaHillSchoolStuff's Weblog

 The SMH has an article - Mercy me!
 Blyton gets an update - about Hodder & Stoughton updating the language in Enid Blyton’s books to make them more palatable to contemporary children.

-Our students like Geronimo Stilton, Zac Power and the Keys to Rondo series.
+Our students like Tashi, Zac Power and the Keys to Rondo series.
 They like Deltora Quest, the Dragonkeeper series, the Saddle Club and If You’re Reading this, It’s Too Late.

 Grandparents, I suppose, will go on buying the Blytons, and kids will dutifully read them, but really most of them would be much happier reading contemporary fiction…